 If a settlement is reached, documents are submitted to the court in which both parties agree that the dispute has been settled.
 Those documents also pledge to the court that both parties are forfeiting any right to pursue future litigation over the matter.
 From there, compensation is arranged and, before long, the case is settled.

 2. Every Case Is Different

 If a settlement can’t be reached, the case will go to court and, generally speaking, a civil trial could last through weeks or even months.
-An experienced attorney can give you an estimate, concerning how long you can expect to be tied up in court, but even that should be taken with a grain of salt.
+An experienced attorney such as this Jersey City Attorney can give you an estimate, concerning how long you can expect to be tied up in court, but even that should be taken with a grain of salt.
 Anything unexpected could happen to either lengthen the process or derail it altogether.

 Also, be wary of an attorney that can guarantee you a win.
 Reputable and experienced personal injury attorneys can certainly give his opinion about your chances in winning a case, but nothing is guaranteed.
 If that were the case, insurance companies would settle every time.

 3. Expenses Are Your Burden

 There are two things to understand here.
 First, while most people understand that a personal injury lawyer doesn’t take a fee, unless you win your case, they don’t really think about what that means.
 On the one hand, it enables anyone to retain an experienced and top rated attorney, but it also means a percentage of your compensation will be paid to the lawyer.
 Be aware of that percentage, before you hire any lawyer.